-- (a) Enhance the level of law enforcement service to the public. - (b) Increase the technical expertise and overall effectiveness of our personnel. - (c) Provide for continued professional development of bureau personnel. - (d) Ensure compliance with POST rules and regulations concerning law enforcement training.
+- (a) Enhance the level of law enforcement service to the public - (b) Increase the technical expertise and overall effectiveness of our personnel - (c) Provide for continued professional development of department personnel

 203.4 TRAINING PLAN

 A training plan will be developed and maintained by the Training Manager.
 It is the responsibility of the Training Manager to maintain, review, and update the training plan on an annual basis.